 I will not make any comments about what has been said on Facebook, a lot of you may follow that and there is a lot of misinformation, a lot of misunderstanding and a lot of commentary from people who haven’t even bothered to read the plan.
 It is unfortunate, there is nothing we can do about it, nothing we will do about, but please read the plan and understand it for yourselves.
 Don’t take for gospel what is being said on Facebook.

 We will move on now to the application or discussion of the revisions of application 20/03658/FUL

+154. iv Planning – Cllrs Tongue, Millward, Littlewood - Planning Committee

+20/03658/FUL Land of Sandpits Road.
+Cameron Homes Development

-Cllr Roache informed everyone that this application had been totally lashed up by Stratford District Council.
+Cllr Roache informed everyone that this application had been totally messed up by Stratford District Council.
 We have been notified rather late of changes.
 We had assumed that those who had made comments on the original application would be notified that revisions had been made.
 Clearly that is not the case as many of you have found out and earlier today, one resident who I applaud, took the trouble to chase SDC, The Planning Officer in Stratford District Council is off and so he spoke to his boss.
 Cllr Roache read out a couple of paragraphs from the reply email from Stratford District Council.

 “Now that we are aware of our mistakes, and we will put it right.

-1. We omitted to reconsult neighbours, we would normally and should have consulted neighbours, so we will arrange for that consultation to be carried out.
+1. We omitted to reconsult neighbours; we would normally and should have consulted neighbours, so we will arrange for that consultation to be carried out.
 It will allow a reasonable time for response, probably 10 days.
 But as I advised earlier any responses received before we make the decision will be taken into account.

 2. We gave the incorrect date for the Parish Council to respond, we will therefore reconsult the PC giving them a further period to respond.
 Probably 10 days.
 We will do all of this tomorrow.
 (The email is dated 13.1.22).

-I am sorry that this exercise was not carried out correctly and confirm that we will ensure that all previous consultees and respondents are consulted on the changes.
+I am sorry that this exercise was not carried out correctly and confirm that we will ensure that all previous consultees and respondents are consulted on the changes.”

 The PC had previously, some few days ago, chased the Planning Officer when we realised that they had not consulted with residents on this, and we got a response which Cllr Millward had and read out the pertinent bit of information.

 Cllr Millward read “In my experience I would say that with all planning applications undergo some form of amendment prior to determination to improve the layout, design or overcome technical issues.
 I am sorry that local residents are disappointed, but we do not have the capacity to reconsult residents on all amendments.
 As I said, the information is on the public website, and I will continue to accept comments up to the determination.
 Actually, SDC do far more than is required by the regulations.
-This amendment involves changes to the layout rather than fundamental changes hence does not require a new application.
+This amendment involves changes to the layout rather than fundamental changes hence does not require a new application.”